-- b) The problem of data comparability and reliability is most pronounced for the upper age-groups, where sample sizes are often very small and the upper categories are wider (and more variable) as a result.
-The sample size of the older generations should be increased in surveys, notwithstanding implications for survey cost and respondent burden.
-Alternative approaches to addressing the issue of sample size include pooling survey data over time, booster samples, and linkages to administrative sources. - c) The use of proxies for survey interviews should adhere to strict eligibility criteria and be limited to cases of cognitive impairment.
+- 314. In data collection, steps should be taken to ensure the inclusion of potentially disadvantaged groups, such as foreign citizens, people living on a low income, and institutional population within surveys and administrative sources, where feasible and relevant. - 315.
+The problem of data comparability and reliability is most pronounced for the upper age groups, where sample sizes are often very small and the upper categories are wider (and more variable) as a result.
+Difficulties in sampling certain groups of older people may also lead to a risk of bias.
+The sample size of the older generations should be increased in surveys, within the constraints of survey cost, respondent burden and data quality.
+Alternative approaches to addressing the issue of sample size include pooling survey data over time, booster samples and linkages to administrative sources. - 316.
+The use of proxies for survey interviews should adhere to strict eligibility criteria.
 It should always be recorded in the completed survey questionnaire.